vijoy-sunil/CARND_TERM2-Model_Predictive_Controller/README.md

 Video link:  [result](https://www.youtube.com)
 ## Introduction

+The goal of this project is to implement Model Predictive Control in C++ to drive the car around the track using a simple Global Kinematic Model.
+Parameters were tuned in order to reach maximal speed.
+The Udacity-provided simulator communicates telemetry and track waypoint data via websocket and the application sends steering and acceleration commands back to the simulator.
+The solution is robust to 100ms latency, as one may encounter in real-world application.

+This project makes use of the IPOPT and CPPAD libraries to calculate an optimal trajectory and its associated actuation commands in order to minimize error with a third-degree polynomial fit to the given waypoints.
+The optimization considers only a short duration's worth of waypoints, and produces a trajectory for that duration based upon a model of the vehicle's kinematics and a cost function based mostly on the vehicle's cross-track error (roughly the distance from the track waypoints) and orientation angle error, with other cost factors included to improve performance.

 ## The Model

+The kinematic model includes the vehicle's x and y coordinates, orientation angle (psi), and velocity, as well as the cross-track error and psi error (epsi).
+Actuator outputs are acceleration and delta (steering angle).
+The model combines the state and actuations from the previous timestep to calculate the state for the current timestep based on the equations below:

+![alt text][img1]

+Stearing angle (δ) should be in range [-25,25] deg.
+For simplicity the throttle and brake represented as a singular actuator (a), with negative values signifying braking and positive values signifying acceleration.
+It should be in range [-1,1].
+Cross track error (cte) and ψ error (eψ) were used to build the cost function for the MPC.
+They could be updated on a new time step using the following equations:

+![alt text][img2]

+Lf measures the distance between the front of the vehicle and its center of gravity.
+The parameter was provided by Udacity.

 ## Timestep Length and Elapsed Duration (N & dt)

+The time horizon (T) was chosen to 1 s after experiments.
+It was shown that the MPC could drive safely around the track with T = 1 s.
+Time step duration (dt) was set equal to the latancy of the simulation (0.1 s), hense, 10 time steps (N) was used.
+The cost function parameters were tuned by try-and-error method.

 ## Polynomial Fitting and MPC Preprocessing

+The waypoints are transformed into the vehicle coordinate space and a 3d order polynomial was fitted to the data.
+This simplifies the process to fit a polynomial to the waypoints because the vehicle's x and y coordinates are now at the origin (0, 0) and the orientation angle is also zero.

+The latency was introduced to simulate real delay of a human driver or physical actuators in case of a self driving car.
+Cross track error and orientation error were calculated and then passed into the MPC Solver.

 ## Model Predictive Control with Latency

+The original kinematic equations depend upon the actuations from the previous timestep, but with a delay of 100ms the actuations are applied another timestep later, so the equations have been altered to account for this.

+Also, in addition to the cost functions suggested in the lessons (punishing CTE, epsi, difference between velocity and a reference velocity, delta, acceleration, change in delta, and change in acceleration) an additional cost penalizing the combination of velocity and delta was included and results in much more controlled cornering.

 ---

 ## Dependencies